daniellmb/console.style/README.md

 ```
 ![example console.style result](http://daniellmb.github.io/console.style/demo/color-methods.png)

-Nested tags will be supported as soon as you submit a pull request with the feature ;-) since it is not something I need.

 ### Easily add your own style defaults

 It's simple to extend console.colors with your own presets using `console.style.wrap`.